Solomon Islands

 In 2024, WSP is undertaking a second national MDA for scabies in Solomon Islands.

-In the coming months the national MDA will continue throughout the remaining provinces, with teams working incrementally going from province to province to deliver the medicines.
-Where possible, WSP plans to integrate with other public health programs to carry out integrated interventions with other NTDs, to maximise resources and decrease the load of public health programs on the community.
+In the coming months the national MDA will continue throughout the remaining provinces, with teams working incrementally, from province to province, to administer the medicines.
+Where possible, WSP plans to integrate with other public health programs to carry out integrated interventions with other public health programs, to maximise resources and decrease the burden on the community.

-WSP is working hard to increase the national mass drug administration (MDA) coverage compared to the first national MDA completed in 2023.
+WSP is working hard to increase the national MDA coverage compared to the first national MDA completed in 2023.
 The aim is to further reduce the burden of scabies in Solomon Islands, which remains at endemic levels in the population.

 Integrated NTD Surveillance Survey with Scabies, Yaws and Trachoma

-WSP, in collaboration with the Ministry of Health and Medical Services (MoHMS) and partner organisations the Kirby Institute and Fred Hollows Foundation, recently took part in the first national integrated neglected tropical disease (NTD) survey in Solomon Islands.
+WSP, in collaboration with Solomon Islands MHMS and partner organisations the Kirby Institute and Fred Hollows Foundation, recently took part in the first national integrated NTD survey in Solomon Islands.

-This integrated survey enabled the WSP to undertake a post-mass drug administration (MDA) prevalence survey to assess the prevalence of scabies following the national ivermectin-based MDA completed earlier in the year.
+This integrated survey enabled WSP to undertake a post-MDA prevalence survey to assess the prevalence of scabies following the national ivermectin-based MDA completed earlier in the year.
 The teams traversed all provinces of Solomon Islands and surveyed over 11,000 people for scabies, collecting valuable data that will inform interventions going forwards.

 The dedication and tireless efforts of all teams involved in the survey are commendable, with this collaborative effort underscoring a shared commitment to public health and disease control.